Challenging a Statutory Demand

 Challenging a statutory demand

-You can challenge a statutory demand (application to set aside a statutory demand) if you believe that the debt is not valid or if you are unable to pay the debt.
+You can challenge a statutory demand using an application to set aside a statutory demand.
+This can be done if you believe that the debt is not valid or if you are unable to pay the debt.
 You must apply to the court to have the statutory demand set aside within 18 days of the demand being served.

 You may be able to challenge the demand after 18 days as long as the creditor has not yet filed for bankruptcy.
 Additionally, in the application form to have the demand set aside you must fill in additional information in the ‘witness statement’ section regarding your reasons to challenge and why it is later than the 18 day timeframe.